yuezheng2006/fastmcp/README.md

 # FastMCP

-A TypeScript framework for building [MCP](https://modelcontextprotocol.io/) servers.
+A TypeScript framework for building [MCP](https://modelcontextprotocol.io/) servers capable of handling client sessions.

 > [!NOTE]
 > For a Python implementation, see [FastMCP](https://github.com/jlowin/fastmcp).